MSc Public PolicyFind a programme

 There are three core units and a choice of optional units.
-You must also complete a dissertation of 15,000 words, which normally begins in late April and is submitted by September.
+You must also complete a dissertation of between 10,000 and 15,000 words, which normally begins in late April and is submitted by September.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Public Policy.

 An upper second-class honours degree (or international equivalent).

 See international equivalent qualifications on the International Office website.

 English language requirements

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.